-Anyhow, one of the fun parts of having a blog hosted by WordPress is the ‘stats’ page which is basically a page on the backend of our website that says – today some people looked at your site and this is where they came from or what they searched for to find you.
+Anyhow, one of the fun parts of having a blog hosted by WordPress is the ‘stats’ page, which is basically a page on the backend of our website that says – Today some people looked at your site and this is where they came from or what they searched for to find you.
 A much wiser blog-person would probably analyze these statistics and use them to their advantage in an effort to reach a wider audience.
-Sadly, we don’t have time for grief-blog domination because, so little time and so many versions of Just Dance.
+Sadly, we don’t have time for grief-blog domination because, well, there’s so little time and so many versions of Just Dance.

-Shock, numbness, sadness, despair, loneliness, isolation, difficulty concentrating, forgetfulness, irritability, anger, increased or decreased appetite, fatigue or sleeplessness, guilt, regret, depression, anxiety, crying, headaches, weakness, aches, pains, yearning, worry, frustration, detachment, isolation, questioning faith – oh my!
+Shock, numbness, sadness, despair, loneliness, isolation, difficulty concentrating, forgetfulness, irritability, anger, increased or decreased appetite, fatigue or sleeplessness, guilt, regret, depression, anxiety, crying, headaches, weakness, aches, pains, yearning, worry, frustration, detachment, questioning faith – Oh my!

 Well, I don’t have any inspirational words of sympathy, but I do have some insight.
 In the immediate aftermath of grief, genuine words of kindness and compassion will resonate far deeper with a griever than an inspirational platitude.

 This is not to say your friend or family member won’t identify with an inspirational quote now or in the future, but—in an effort to let them know you really care—we suggest looking inward instead of quoting the nearest motivational calendar.

 All kinds!
 In pop culture, we most frequently hear about Kubler-Ross’s Five Stages of Grief, but there’s a good chance a different grief theory will resonate more with you.